kazaamjt/BlogContent/base/part_1.md

 Finish up, by reloading and checking for updates.
 Then lock the console and, optionally, enable ssh access, because currently anyone with access to the VM Connect could reconfigure it.
 (System > Advanced > Admin Access > Console Options)
-Optionally, change the pfSense theme to darkmode. (system > General Setup > webConfigurator)
+Optionally, change the pfSense theme to dark mode. (system > General Setup > webConfigurator)

 And that's it for now!